The Facts of Life Reunion: Synopsis

 Natalie has talked to Mrs. Garrett and all the girls into spending the Thanksgiving holiday together back in Peekskill, New York.
 When Jo is unable to attend the reunion because of work, her daughter Jamie comes instead in her absence.
-Natalie has received two different marriage proposals but when her two boyfriends–Robert and Harper–unexpectedly show up at the reunion, trouble soon starts and it's up to the girls to help solve Natalie's predicament.
+Natalie has received two different marriage proposals but when her two boyfriends—Robert and Harper—unexpectedly both show up at the reunion, trouble soon starts and it's up to the girls to help solve Natalie's predicament.
 Over the course of the holiday, the girls reveal to one another the personal troubles they face in their adult years and discover that, despite the time that has passed, they need each other's friendship more than ever.